dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 ## 1. How It Works
-On February 19th 2024, MacDGuy confirmed that **cheating scores is a difficult problem to completely resolve**, and this discussion will explain why.
+On February 19th 2024, MacDGuy confirmed that **cheating scores is a difficult problem to completely resolve**,

-Any player who cheats will receive a leaderboard ban, according to MacDGuy.
+According to MacDGuy, any player who cheats will receive a leaderboard ban.
 This means the player is permanently banned from having their scores display on leaderboards and their current scores wiped.
-PixelTail mentioned that they receive 3 reports weekly regarding players cheating scores, and that they are actively removing entries quite often. <br>
-This doesn't make sense to me, with only 3 reports a week, they should only wipe 3 entries. <br> Why is PixelTail actively removing and managing leaderboard bans quite often?
+PixelTail mentioned that they receive 3 reports weekly regarding players cheating scores, and that they are actively removing entries quite often. <br> but this doesn't make sense to me, with only 3 reports a week, they should only wipe 3 entries. <br> Why is PixelTail actively removing and managing leaderboard bans quite often?

 <div style="text-align:center;">
   <img src="https://i.imgur.com/8DghpLV.png" width="800"/>